 When do students apply to Ryerson?

 Students may apply to Ryerson as early as October and are advised to apply as soon as possible in order to expedite the admission process.
 All completed applications and amendments received by February 1 will receive equal consideration for admission.
-This deadline applies to both Grades-Only Programs (programs that select students solely on the basis of academic achievement) as well as Grades-Plus Programs (programs that additionally require non-academic criteria, such as auditions or portfolios).
+This deadline applies to both Grades-Only Programs (programs that select students solely on the basis of academic achievement) as well as Grades-Plus Programs (programs that require additional non-academic criteria, such as auditions or portfolios).

 How do students apply to Ryerson?

 What happens next?

-Students are required to submit all required documentation to Ryerson in a timely manner (including their full name, OUAC student I.D. and/or Ryerson student number, and the program to which they've applied, as well as the following:
+Students are required to submit all required documentation to Ryerson in a timely manner.
+This includes their full name, OUAC student I.D. and/or Ryerson student number and the program to which they've applied, as well as the following:

 - Officially certified secondary school and post secondary school transcripts